Skip to main content

 Major Trails And Attractions

-A walking trail approximately 2km long follows the river and woodland edge, providing accessible exploration of the reserve's diverse habitats.
-The trail passes through mature oak woodland, along the scenic Woodford River, and through areas of natural regeneration, demonstrating different woodland development stages.
-Interpretive materials explain the ecology of Atlantic oakwoods and the conservation efforts underway to protect and restore this habitat.
+Two walking trails within the reserve follow the river and woodland edge, providing accessible exploration of the reserve’s diverse habitats.
+[1] The trails pass through mature oak woodland, along the scenic Woodford River, and through areas of natural regeneration, demonstrating different woodland development stages.
 The reserve offers excellent opportunities for woodland bird watching, particularly during spring when migrant species join resident populations.
+Its location approximately 1 km southeast of Woodford village makes it the most accessible of the three nearby Slieve Aughty woodland reserves.

 Visitor Facilities And Travel

-The reserve provides a car park, picnic area, and well-maintained walking trail, making it the most accessible of the three Woodford-area nature reserves.
-Located approximately 1.5km southeast of Woodford village, the reserve is signposted from the village center.
-The trail follows relatively easy terrain along the river and woodland edge, suitable for visitors of moderate fitness.
+The reserve provides a car park, picnic area, and well-maintained walking trails, making it the most accessible of the three Woodford-area nature reserves.
+Located approximately 1 km southeast of Woodford village, the reserve is signposted from the village center.
+[1] The trails follow relatively easy terrain along the river and woodland edge, suitable for visitors of moderate fitness.
 Woodford offers basic services, with more extensive facilities in Portumna to the east or Loughrea to the north.

 Conservation And Sustainability